China Resources chairman under investigation by anti-graft body

 BEIJING The chairman of state-owned China Resources Holdings Co.
-Ltd. CHRESR.UL, a holding company for a group of energy, land and consumer businesses in mainland China and Hong Kong, is under investigation, China's top anti-corruption body said on Thursday.
+Ltd., a holding company for a group of energy, land and consumer businesses in mainland China and Hong Kong, is under investigation, China's top anti-corruption body said on Thursday.

 Song Lin is suspected of a serious violation of discipline, the Central Commission for Discipline Inspection said in a one-line statement on its website.
 Violating discipline is official jargon for corrupt activities.